olivegarden888/Anvi_BlueStampPortfolio/index.md

 To make the servos move later, I connected each one to the Arduino.
 Servo motors need three wires: power (red), ground (black), and signal (white).
 The signal wires tell the servo what angle to turn to, so I connected those to specific digital pins on the Arduino that support PWM: Servo 1 to pin 7, Servo 2 to pin 6, Servo 3 to pin 5, and Servo 4 to pin 4.

 I also wired up a joystick to control the robotic arm.
 The joystick has two axes — X and Y — that detect movement when I push the stick left/right or up/down.
 These axes are connected to analog pins A0 and A1 on the Arduino so it can read the movement values.
-I also connected the joystick’s VCC pin to 5V for power and its GND pin to ground.
+I also connected the joystick’s its GND pin to ground.
 In my next milestone, I’ll write the code that reads the joystick's input and moves the servos to match, so I can control the robotic arm by simply moving the joystick.

 ## Challenges

   During this Milestone I had a couple of challenges like first I could not fit a piece into another one so I had to sandpaper it down so it would fit.
-Anothr challenge that I had was that I didn't screw a screw in properly so because of that the arm was not stable and would not stand on it's own.
+Another challenge that I had was that I didn't screw a screw in properly so because of that the arm was not stable and would not stand on it's own.

 ## Next Steps